Sitecore-Hackathon/2025-DED/README.md

 ### Content Import:

+1. Get an Auth Token for your
 1. Follow the In App Configuration section, configure an **authoring API endpoing endpoint**, e.g. https://mysite.sc/sitecore/api/authoring/graphql/v1/

    ![Instance Configuration](https://github.com/Sitecore-Hackathon/2025-DED/blob/main/docs/images/AuthoringSetup.png)

-2. Navigate to the Content Export Tool (/Content/Export)
+1. Navigate to the Content Export Tool (/Content/Export)
-3. Select your Instance from the dropdown
+1. Select your Instance from the dropdown
-4. Enter your filters
+1. Enter your filters
    - Start Item(s): One of more item IDs specifying where to pull content from, separated by comma.
 Defaults to the full content tree
    - Templates: One or more template ID to specify what types of items to export
    - Fields: All of the fields that you want included in the export.
 Null/invalid fields will return "n/a" in the export, so you can include fields that do not exist on all items
      ![Export Page](https://github.com/Sitecore-Hackathon/2025-DED/blob/main/docs/images/Export.png)
-5. Click Run Export and wait for your CSV to download!
+1. Click Run Export and wait for your CSV to download!